lino-framework/book/docs/dev/perms.rst

 - Every user has a set of roles.
 - Every resource (table or action) has a set of *required* roles.

-User roles are class objects which represent conditions for getting permission to access the functionalities of the application.
-Lino comes with a few built-in user roles which are defined in :mod:`lino.core.roles`.
+User roles are class objects that represent conditions for getting permission to access the functionalities of the application.
+Lino comes with a few built-in user roles that are defined in :mod:`lino.core.roles`.
 Every plugin may define its own user roles which must be subclasses of these builtin roles.
-And of course a role can inherit from one or several other roles.
+A role can inherit from one or several other roles.

 A real-world application can define *many* user roles.
 For example here is an inheritance diagram of the roles used by :ref:`noi`: